 I sit here in the small pagoda in the middle of the pyres of Marnakarnika ghat ("the burning ghat") on this night of the Durga Puja festival.
 Cremations occur 24/7, but tonight every pyre is ablaze.
 I guess I can best explain what I’m seeing as having the hallucinatory quality of a dream but with cinematic clarity.
 Yet by far the biggest contrast and the most delightfully shocking observation is the man sitting across from me.

 Among the smoke this sadhu, holy man, is beaming as he speaks.
 He is vivid and alive; his whole being is in love.
 That smile alone clears all doubts that this is a blessed place.
 Jayshree and I can’t believe the words, half in Hindi and half in near perfect English, infinitely flowing slowly out of this man.
 He speaks of God in you and me, the God that is the universe, of the duty of the living, and of finding purpose.
 He speaks of asking ourselves, “Who am I?” and answering with the opportunity of life and death and being unbound energy.
-The sadhu uses anecdotes from his own life, beginning at age ten, as a wanderer in search of himself.
+The sadhu uses anecdotes from his own life as a wanderer in search of himself.
 Here at Manikarnika-- may I dare to invoke the similarities to hell-- he is full of life.
 His attention to those around him, his appreciation of existence, is something I can only take as example.
 He is happiness like I have never seen it.

 Smoke and ash from the pyres are blown in our direction like nuclear fallout.
 It lands on my sticky skin primed by 90 degree temperatures, humidity, and the additional raging heat of cremation fires.
-I speak through the shirt covering my face, but the sadhu appears completely unaffected.
+I speak through the balled up shirt covering my face, but the sadhu appears completely unaffected.
 He smiles on, chatting merrily.
 His words are genuine.
 To be honest, much of it is common sense.
 But, rarely do people talk common sense these days.
 To find it here among death is pure irony.

 I’d be lying if I said part of what drew me to Varanasi was not dark tourism.
 I frequented the burning ghats everyday hoping to see an Agori monk.
 The Agori are known to eat human flesh and feces to put into practice the philosophy that everything is holy and should be treated as such.
 I wasn’t sure what I would do if I saw one or what could come of it.
 I met Jayshree and Gourav, who admitted that seeing the cannibalistic monks was why he was here in Varanasi.
 We found a temple dedicated to a late Agori baba.
-Instead of finding Agori, we found a disciple.
+Seeing no monks, we found a disciple.
 We asked where we could find some of the living Agori.
 His response was poetic.
 Simply put the disciple said he didn’t know.
 Many are off meditating alone for years at a time.
 When they are out, it’s because the Agori are on a mission to do good, and when you are on a mission, you don’t explain, you just go and do.
 In some ways, my attempts to meet an Agori were failures, but it was clear that there is so much more to the Agori than the shock articles written online to obtain clicks.
 It’s even more clear that what I’ve discovered for myself is more than what seeing an Agori monk could give me.

 I’ve been churning thoughts in my head, bound to the brain and the way it constantly needs to process signals.
 I met Riahab when I was out people watching at the Ganga.
 He was heading to an ashram to do some meditation and invited me along.
 I was hesitant, but he promised there would be free food in a few hours.
 The ashram was the family shrine and meditation center of Shri Lahiri Mahasaya, a well known guru and teacher of the Kriya yoga path of meditation.
 I tried to meditate and failed multiple times in the hour.
 I’ve never meditated before, nor did I come to India to meditate!
 Maybe that was naive, because the theory of meditation as described by the late guru and now explained by Riahab was the first time the world I’ve been privy to in India had words.
 I found, a few nights later, the same concepts being repeated by the sadhu at Manikarnika Ghat.